hmchen47/DataScience/Notes/a18a-FeatureEng.md

 + Example: concrete formulations
   + task: illustrating how adding a few synthetic to dataset to improve the predictive performance of a random forest model
   + dataset: [Concrete](https://www.kaggle.com/sinamhd9/concrete-comprehensive-strength)
-    + containing a variety of concrete formulations and the resulting product's compressive strength
+    + containing a variety of concrete formulations and the resulting product's comprehensive strength
-    + compressive strength: a measure of how much load that kind of concrete can bear
+    + comprehensive strength: a measure of how much load that kind of concrete can bear
   + python snippet: read CSV data

     ```python